gbdev/pandocs/content/Video_Display.md

 ### FF52 - HDMA2 - CGB Mode Only - New DMA Source, Low

+These two registers specify the address at which the transfer will read data from.
+Normally, this should be either in ROM, SRAM or WRAM, thus either in range 0000-7FF0 or A000-DFF0. \[Note : this has yet to be tested on Echo RAM, OAM, FEXX, IO and HRAM\].
+Trying to specify a source address in VRAM will cause garbage to be copied.

+The four lower bits of this address will be ignored and treated as 0.

 ### FF53 - HDMA3 - CGB Mode Only - New DMA Destination, High

 ### FF54 - HDMA4 - CGB Mode Only - New DMA Destination, Low

+These two registers specify the address to which the data will be copied. \[Note : bits are supposedly ignored so this is in VRAM, but it doesn\'t seem to actually be the case\...\]

+The four lower bits of this address will be ignored and treated as 0.

 ### FF55 - HDMA5 - CGB Mode Only - New DMA Length/Mode/Start